wflaschka/uiux/README.md

 After browsersync, you'll have a server running (probably on port `3000`) and you can load:

 * Project landing page http://localhost:3000
-* SassDocs for the project: http://localhost:3000/assets/styles/sassdoc/

-Get browsersync for your computer at [https://browsersync.io/](https://browsersync.io/).
+Browsersync is not included in this repository.
+It can be installed from [https://browsersync.io/](https://browsersync.io/).

 ## HTML templates

-This repository uses HTML templates to make component development faster, and to permit the combination of components into pages.
+The `gulpfile.js` uses [Handlebars.js](http://handlebarsjs.com/) to build the HTML templates.

 * https://www.npmjs.com/package/gulp-handlebars-master
     * Which depends on: https://www.npmjs.com/package/gulp-compile-handlebars

-==NOTE: IMPORTANT WALTER:== Partials and components in nested directories won't show up if included in templates as partials unless the `gulpfile.js` task `build-html-pages` is updated.
-Add the new directories to scan to the `options` var under `batch`.
+==NOTE:== Partials in directories nested under `src/templates/components/` will not show up when included in templates unless the `gulpfile.js` task `build-html-pages` is updated.
+Any new component directories should be added to the `options` var under `batch`.

 Refer to partials and components in external files by their filename (without path):